TJ Maxx: Data theft

-In 2007, the company disclosed a computer security breach dating back to 2005: computer hackers had gained access to information on credit and debit card accounts for transactions since January 2003.
-This exposed more than 100 million customers to potential theft from their accounts.
+In 2007, the company disclosed a computer security breach dating back to 2005: computer hackers had gained access to information about credit and debit card accounts used on transactions since January 2003.
+This exposed more than 100 million customers to potential fraud, making it the largest security breach in history at the time.
 According to the company, this affected customers who used their card between January 2003 and June 2004 at any branch of TJ Maxx.
 Details were stolen by hackers installing software via Wi-Fi in June 2005 that allowed them to access personal information on customers.
 The breach continued until January 2007.

-Affected TJX stores included TJ Maxx, Marshalls, Winners, HomeSense, A.J.
-Wright, KMaxx, Bob's Stores in the United States, Winners and HomeGoods stores in Canada, and possibly TK Maxx stores in the UK and Ireland.
+Affected TJX stores included TJ Maxx, Marshalls, HomeGoods, A.J.
+Wright, Bob's Stores in the United States, Winners and HomeSense stores in Canada, and possibly TK Maxx stores in the UK and Ireland.

 Eleven people from around the world were charged with the breach in 2008.
 In 2007, outside security provider Protegrity estimated that TJ Maxx's losses as a result of the data breach might reach £800 million in the following years, as a result of paying for credit checks and administrative costs for managing the fallout from the breach.

 The TJ Maxx Corporation was sued by the Massachusetts Bankers Association and co-plaintiffs including Maine and Connecticut Associated Banks for the data theft.
 In March 2010, computer hacker Albert Gonzalez was sentenced to 20 years in federal prison after confessing to stealing credit and debit card details from a number of companies, including TJ Maxx.